Cr0mb/CS2-GHax-Python/README.md

 # CS2-Cheat-Python V1.8 Update

+> If you don't have Python installed, the .exe binary release will still work for you

 V1.9

 The entity class was the only thing needed to be updated for the gameScene, as well as the links for the a2x dumper.